 So, if you are experiencing some of these issues and all workarounds failed miserably, the firmware update is the only solution.
 Or the downgrade.

 We hope you found our list useful.
-If you are having additional issues or suggestions for other workarounds, please tell us in the comments.
+If you have additional issues or suggestions for other workarounds, please tell us in the comments.
 Or reach us out on Twitter

 Read Next : HTC 10 common issues, and how to solve them »How to enable shutter sound on iPhone 7/7+